caijun2020/Serial_Debug_Tool/README.md

 Development by Qt 4.8.1

+Version: V1.0 2020-Aug-04
+1. Add hex format and auto clear in UI SerialDebugWidget
+2. Use signals and slots to start/stop timerForRx in class QSerialPort for multi-thread programming
+3. Add signals and slots startPolling(), stopPolling() and slots startPollingTimer() and stopPollingTimer() in class QSerialPort

 Version: V1.0 2020-May-09
 1. Change class name SerialCommunication to QSerialPort
 2. Add a new signal newDataTx(QByteArray) in class QSerialPort